-Skype Psychotherapy can be helpful when travelling, or when you are unable to access a suitable local Psychotherapist.
+Skype Psychotherapy can be helpful when travelling, or when living in a location where it is not possible to access a suitable local Psychotherapist.
+Skype Therapy can also be useful when you are experiencing difficulties leaving the house.
 A Skype therapist in the UK can be an effective means of getting support.
 A screen and a good internet connection can be a lifeline.

 Although I do occasionally use Skype and Facetime, I do most of my online work through VSee.
 Skype’s user policy means that they reserve the right to record any conversations that occur using their medium.
 Whilst this is unlikely, I prefer to use a secure medium.
 VSee is not only secure, but also uses much less bandwidth than Skype.
 VSee also adapts to network conditions.
 This makes it ideal for use in countries where low-bandwith is an issue.

 Psychotherapy is the Skype Therapy I find most requested in my practice as a Psychotherapist in Harley St London W1.
 However Mindfulness sessions are often woven in to psychotherapy sessions at the request of the client.
 Mindfulness practice can not only restore a sense of balance and encourage self-compassion, but can also be a useful way to gather insights into current presenting issues.

 Making Skype Therapy, Facetime or VSee a success

 In order that we have the best chance of success, please set up either Skype, Facetime or VSee and do a test call (to the software) in advance of our session.
 At the time of our meeting please ensure you are in a private place where you can’t be overheard, and won’t be disturbed.
 It is useful to turn off your phone (presuming it’s not being used for the session) as well as any device alerts such as mail programs on your laptop, Mac or PC.